Esri/geodev-hackerlabs/design/create_a_new_map.md

 View the JSON for the web map by using the REST API to access the item in your account.

 In your web browser, paste in this url.
-Identify the `renderer` section.
+Try formatting the JSON with try [this JSON Editor tool](http://www.jsoneditoronline.org/) and identify the `renderer` section.

 ```
 https://www.arcgis.com/sharing/rest/content/items/c8cd4b6f2d724c99be9a2d14fb31603e/data
 ```

 NOTE: Replace the item ID above with yours.

-If you would like to format the response, try [this JSON Editor tool](http://www.jsoneditoronline.org/).